-Feeding Habits: They feed in two different ways … eversion of their stomachs or suspension.
+Feeding Habits: They feed in two different ways–eversion of their stomachs or suspension.

 Reproduction: Two ways in which they reproduce are asexually on their own or sexually with a mate.

-Basket stars are the largest ophiuroids with many branched arms and live mainly in deep sea habitats.
+In addition, basket stars are the largest ophiuroids with many branched arms and live mainly in deep sea habitats.

 Starfish | The Predator.

-Strong acids from the stomach dissolve the trapped creature for easy entry into the stomach.
+Subsequently, strong acids from the stomach dissolve the trapped creature for easy entry into the stomach.
 Smaller organisms are swallowed whole and inedible parts passed back through the mouth.

-Suspension feeding allows them to capture plankton and bacteria without much effort by the mucus coating on their arms.
+On the other hand, suspension feeding allows them to capture plankton and bacteria without much effort by the mucus coating on their arms.
 They then transfer them to their stomachs.